jakubartur/nexa/doc/opgroup-tokens.md

 ## Introduction

-OP_GROUP tokens are a method for implementing representative tokens -- also named "colored coins" within the bitcoin community.
+OP_GROUP tokens are a method for implementing representative tokens -- also named "colored coins" within the nexa community.

 OP_GROUP tokens differ in significant aspects from other existing or proposed "colored coins" techniques:

-* Implemented as a single opcode within Bitcoin Cash's Script language.
+* Implemented as a single opcode within Nexa's Script language.
 	 + Integration with Script means that OP_GROUP functionality will grow as Script grows, and maintenance is minimal compared to colored coins that use "piggy-back" blockchains.

 * Is miner validated